corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 	- Dedicated Hosts / Instance: EC2 instance capacity fully dedicated to your use
 	- Capacity Reservations: Regional reserved instance + saving plans (pay full price for a period even you don't use it)
 	- spot fleets = set of Spot instances + (optional) On-demand instances

 - **Address => IP: Public / Private / Elastic**
 	- Private v.s.
 Public IP(IPv4): whether the machine can be identified on the public network
 	- Elastic IPs: a fixed public IPv4 IP for the instance.
 		- Efficient backup by remapping the address to another instance if failure occurs.
-		- Try not use it as it often refl
+		- Try not use it as it often reflects poor architecture.
-		- ects poor architecture.
 Instead, use a random public IP and register a DNS name to it.
 Or, use a Load Balancer and don't use a public IP.
 In other words, a flexible, dynamic addressing system to the cloud-based system with scalability, resilience, and efficient traffic management.
 	 - Elastic Network Interfaces (ENI): a virtual network card that gives EC2 instance access to the network.

 - **Organization / Orchestration => Placement Groups**: put the instances in
 	- Cluster: in the same rack of the same AZ. => big data job, low latency and high network throughput.
 	- Spread: across underlying hardware (max 7 instances per group per AZ)  => maximize high availability as each instance is isolated from failure from each other.
 	- Partition: across many different partitions (which rely on different sets of racks) within an AZ.
 Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)

 - **Hibernate:** preserve in-memory(RAM) state so as to accelerate booting.
 Under the hood, the RAM state is written to a file in the root EBS volume which must be encrypted.
 Available for On-demand, Reserved and Spot instances, and can't be hibernated more than 60 days.

 - **AMI(Amazon Machine Image):** a customization of an EC2 instance, which is built for a specific region and can be copied across regions.
 	- Build an AMI - this will also create EBS snapshots.